 Test at 28MHz.

 Driven to about 500mW on 28MHz.
 The audio drive was 1V8 peak to peak on the scope.
+This is only just below the 0.7 volts RMS maximum allowable figure.

 You will realise that a diode probe is ideal for setting low TX powers.
 One may be made with the addition of a 50 Ohm load with a coax lead for the Softrock output.
 The dummy load may just be a 1/2 watt 50 Ohm resistor or a parallel combination.
 Even 4 off 220 Ohms and a 560 Ohm in parallel would suffice.